-Jocelyn has previously been a high school social sciences and as a School Counsellor/psychologist.
+Jocelyn has previously been a high school social sciences teacher and school counsellor, working across NSW public schools between 2003 and 2021.
 Her 2009 psychology thesis explored the impacts of increasing access to Internet enabled laptops on a cohort of grade 10 boys and the emerging area of Problematic Internet Use (PIU), colloquially known as ‘Internet Addiction’.

 Jocelyn is trained in Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT) and Gottman Couples Therapy (level 1).
 She uses a range of creative and practical techniques to inspire positive change.

 Jocelyn has a warm, humorous and engaging presentation style, and the ability to put scientific research into practical perspectives.
 She regularly called upon to comment in the media on a range of issues and present to various groups about the impacts of technology and improving digital wellbeing.

 In 2019 and 2022 Jocelyn provided keynote addresses at EduTechAU, Australia’s largest education conference, and has appeared at the renowned Happiness And It’s Causes conference (2019 and 2022).
 She has appeared ABC TV’s QandA panel twice (in June 2019 and October 2020).